Top

 This type of alimony may be awarded when recurring monthly payments are impractical.
 An award of lump sum alimony can be in the form of property or money judgment.

-Why Hire an Alimony Lawyer?
+Why Hire an Alimony Lawyer or Attorney in Coconut Creek?

 • Understanding Legal Rights and Obligations: Alimony laws vary significantly by state and can be complex.
 A lawyer can explain your rights and obligations, helping you understand what you are entitled to or what you might be required to pay.